 Fusion allows to enhance the details and increase local contrast in digital photos.
 The best result can be achieved when you process multiple images of the same scene taken at different exposures.
 The program also allows processing of single photos in RAW, TIFF or JPEG formats.
 Merging of exposures and processing can be done by one of the operators: HDR or Summation With Priorities.
 Batch processing allows to process series of photos in an automatic mode by applying the same parameters to each merge.

-What's new in this version: Version 2.6 added exposure fusion mode 2 in summation operator.
+What's new in this version: Version 2.6.2 improved HDR operator.

 More Products to Consider